Introduction

 Then we wil modefy crawl_update() to crawl Twitter.

-We build the url to the json feed.
+We then build the url to the json feed.
 Then uses get() and from_json() to download and decode it.

 Finally we loop thru the json data, format it correctly, and submit is to the ES.